vmware/terraform-provider-nsxt/website/docs/r/ns_group.html.markdown

 terraform import nsxt_ns_group.group2 UUID
 ```

-The above would import the NS group named `group2` with the nsx id `UUID`
+The above command imports the networking and security group named `group2` with the NSX id `UUID`.